 Signs of Human Trafficking in Car Washes

-Budget car washes are also places where young men, often from Eastern Europe, become victims of forced and bonded labour.
+Budget car washes are also places where young men, often from Eastern Europe, become victims of forced and bonded labour in the UK.
 Signs to look out for include:

 Are the prices extremely low?